Missouri Folk Arts, Focus Exhibit 2024

 Missouri Folk Arts is excited to curate a designated display case in our home at the University of Missouri’s Museum of Art & Archaeology in Columbia.
 Visitors will find the case just inside the accessible Hitt Street entrance on Ground Level East at Ellis Library across the street from Memorial Union.

-In the case, visitors will find Potawatomi women’s leggings beaded by Peggy Hancock Kinder of Gladstone, Mo.; a hand-crafted violin, the work of the late Bernard Allen of Naylor, Mo.; and a dynamic photo collage.
+In the case, visitors will find Potawatomi women’s leggings beaded by Peggy Hancock Kinder of Gladstone, Mo. and a dynamic photo collage.

 The photo collage is but a small representation of Missouri Folk Arts’ participants and projects–from Show Me Folk‘s regional artist surveys to the Traditional Arts Apprenticeship Program and Missouri Arts Council Folk Arts grant-funded projects.